 It is defined as an erection lasting 4 hours or longer.
 Priapism is normally painful and should be considered a medical emergency, making getting immediate medical attention a priority.

 This may not seem like a terrible situation to some, but this puts extreme stress on the penile tissues and may deprive the tissues of oxygen depending on the exact type of priapism.

 If it goes on for too long, this can lead to permanent damage to the penis including persistent erectile dysfunction.

-It is normally divided into two types: low-flow priapism and high-flow priapism.
-Low-flow priapism happens when blood becomes trapped in the penile tissues and may have a root cause of blood disorders like sickle cell anaemia, malaria, or leukaemia.
-High-flow priapism may develop due to an injury to the penile area which hinders normal blood flow.
+It is normally divided into two types: low-flow and high-flow priapism.
+Low-flow happens when blood becomes trapped in the penile tissues and may have a root cause of blood disorders like sickle cell anemia, malaria, or leukemia.
+High-flow may develop due to an injury to the penile area which hinders normal blood flow.

 Priapism can also develop due to the use of certain medications, which will we cover in more depth below.

 Also Read – Tips for Personal Dental Hygiene